Nosebleed

 • Don't keep releasing the pressure to see if the bleeding has stopped.
 Stay sitting comfortably and watch the clock for a full 10 minutes before you check.

-After a nosebleed avoid these things for at least 24 hours, as they may start the bleeding again:
+Avoid these things for at least 24 hours, as they may start the bleeding again:

 • picking, sniffing or blowing your nose

-• hot food or drinks
+• having very hot food or drinks

 • having a hot shower